ni/install-systemlink-enterprise/guide/configuration/configure-external-postgres.md

 ## Configure the Test Monitor Service

+1. Create a database on your database server.
+2. Create a user with access to the database.
+3. With this information, including the user credentials, choose one of the following configuration options:

 **Option #1: Connection String

 The Test Monitor service can make use of a PostgresSQL connection string stored as a Kubernetes secret.
 You can deploy this secret by configuring the `testmonitorservice.secrets.database.connectionString` value in _systemlink-secrets.yaml_.
 If not managing secrets in the Helm chart, you will instead need to manually create this secret.